aportelli/Hadrons-doc/docs/msource.md

 ### Dependencies

-This module has no dependancies.
+This module has no dependencies.

 ### Products